TheHive-Project/Cortex-Analyzers/docs/admin_guides/manage-private-custom-analyzers-responders.md

 * [How to create an Analyzer guide](../dev_guides/how-to-create-an-analyzer.md)
 * [Analyzer definition file](../dev_guides/analyzers_definition.md)

 To prepare your package you have to write your `Dockerfile`.
-We recommend starting with [this one](https://github.com/TheHive-Project/Cortex-Analyzers/blob/master/utils/docker/Dockerfile_template) and update it, especially if additional programs on the system are required (the list could be added in a `programs.txt` file).
+We recommend starting with [this one](https://github.com/TheHive-Project/Cortex-Analyzers/blob/master/utils/docker/Dockerfile_template) and update it, especially if additional packages or programs are required in the image.

 As a result, your program should be at least: